API Proxy Groups allow multiple API Proxies to be managed as a group.

 Accessing API Proxy Group Definition Files

-The contents of the definition files are displayed as shown in the figure above when the Show link is clicked and they can be copied from here.
-However, this method is for users such as API Developers, API Testers which works on the Apinizer platform.
-Clients (API Consumers) cannot access these interfaces.
+The content of definition files opens as seen above when clicking the Show link, and it can be copied from there.
+However, this method is intended for users with roles like API Developers and API Testers who work within the Apinizer platform.
+Clients cannot access these interfaces.

 Let the access URL of an API Proxy Group on Production Environment is https://api.apinizer.com/apigateway/apiProxyGroup.